Craniofacial anomalies – Craniosynostosis

 Can more than one child in a family have craniosynostosis?

 If the craniosynostosis occurred in isolation, the chance of it happening in another pregnancy depends on the sutures involved and the family history.
 For families that want more information, genetic counseling is advised.
-If the craniosynostosis is part of a syndrome, the reccurrence risk (chance of it happening again in another child) varies depending on the syndrome, because different syndromes are inherited in different ways.
+If the craniosynostosis is part of a syndrome, the reoccurrence risk (chance of it happening again in another child) varies depending on the syndrome, because different syndromes are inherited in different ways.

 - Craniosynostosis and Parents Support, Inc.